 Chemicals

-The following supplies were acquired: glucose solution (10% w/v), phosphate buffered saline (PBS) with pH 7.4, citrate buffer with pH 4.5, nicotinamide (NA) & streptozotocin (STZ) from Sigma Aldrich (USA).
+The following supplies were acquired: glucose solution (10% w/v), phosphate buffered saline (PBS) with pH 7.4, citrate buffer with pH 4.5, nicotinamide (NA) & streptozotocin (STZ) from biodiagnostic (USA).
 The 500 mg tablets of metformin hydrochloride were purchased from MINAPHARM Pharmaceuticals Company (10th of Ramadan City, Egypt).
 The remaining compounds were of the purest grade possible.

-Preparation of Magnetized Water (MW)
+Preparation of magnetized water (MW)

 Magnetized water was obtained by letting tap water pass through a static magnetic unit constructed by National Research Centre, 33 El-Behouth St., 12622 Dokki, Giza, Egypt with a magnetic intensity of 1500 Gauss24.
 A hand-held Gauss meter (Hirst Magnetic Instruments, Ltd, UK) with a transverse probe Brand (model Gm07, accuracy ±0.01%) was used to determine and ensure the continuous exposure of the magnetic field dose.
 The uniform field was vertical to the low speed water flow (0.34/min).
 An electrical pump kept this speed constant25.
 The MW was created every day because its effectiveness is limited to 24 hours.